SMB Shares Screens

 Add displays the Add SMB configuration screen.

-Column button displays a dropdown list of options to customize the list view.
+The Columns button displays a set of options to customize the list view.
 Options include Unselect All, Path, Description, Enabled and Reset to Defaults.

 The Enabled checkbox provides the share status.
 If selected, it indicates the share path is available when the SMB service is active.
 If cleared, it disables but does not delete the share.

 The two SMB share configuration screens, Add SMB and Edit SMB, display the same setting options.

 Click Save to create the share (or save an existing one) and add it to the Shares > Windows (SMB) Shares and Sharing SMB details lists.

 The Basic Options settings in this section display on the Advanced Options settings screen.